leah-jala/Portfolio-Project-One/README.md

 - Image tools
     - I used [Tiny png](https://tinypng.com/) to compress image files.
     - I converted my files from .jpg or .png to webp with [Online Convert](https://image.online-convert.com/convert-to-webp) and [Free Convert](https://www.freeconvert.com/download).
 My mentor, Daisy McGirr, advised me to you this format.
+    - I used MS Paint to resize images.

 ## Website Testing